 What can we learn?

-This incident highlights how correct use of standard operating procedures and checklists assist pilots in handling any non‐normal events confidently, and hence increase the overall safety of the flight and its passengers.
+This Mid-Air complications highlights how correct use of standard operating procedures and checklists assist pilots in handling any non‐normal events confidently and hence increase the overall safety of the flight and its passengers.

 In this respect, the effectiveness of well-delivered competency-based training is of utmost importance.
 The pilot was prepared for this event thanks to this scenario being taught and assessed to required standards.
 Practical and validated flight training is a pilot’s primary tool in not only handling the incident but also in making effective PIC decisions in-flight while maintaining situational awareness.